Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Control Experiments

 \subsection{Popularity metrics}

 In addition to the raw retweet counts, we also tested additional metrics of popularity to divide the tweets in `Head' and `Tail'.
 As the retweet count is an absolute measure that does not take into account the existing popularity of the user posting a tweet, it may be skewed to favour users with a big number of followers.
-We attempt to incorporate the popularity of each user and explore whether there are differences in the sentiment trend when using normalized metrics.
+We attempt to incorporate the popularity of each user and explore whether there are differences in the sentiment trend when using normalised metrics.
 To achieve this, three new metrics are introduced: (1) the ratio between the retweets count and the follower count of the user; and (2) the ratio of the retweets count to the average number of retweets of the user.
 This way, a heavily shared tweet from a user that tends to get only few retweets will be considered more `popular' than a similar tweet originating from a user that is retweeted often.
 Finally, we also consider a third popularity metric \cite{han2020importance} where a tweet is considered to be viral if its retweet count is at least two standard deviations above the mean for its creator.
+These three metrics offer an alternative and more normalised view of popularity.